CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Prevent already installed rogue applications from full access and spying
 * Provide ROOT and remove bloatware (we recommend: search [XDA](http://www.xda-developers.com/))

 The efficiency of this app has not yet been verified against real IMSI-Catchers.
 If you can help with this, please get in touch with us.

----

-### Disclaimer

-Safety first: Here's our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER).
+Before using our App, completely read, understand and agree to our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER)!

 ---